 Wear comfortable clothes, preferably ones that stretch and allow easy access to your upper arms and legs.
 If you are coming from work, don't worry we will provide you with a gown and appropriate draping.
 Please bring a scarf (it may be a lighter scarf if the weather is warm) if you feel you are getting sick, are sick or getting gua sha or cupping.

-AAcupuncture is generally not considered painful.
+Acupuncture is generally not considered painful.
 The needles are very thin, and while you may feel a brief sensation as the needle passes through the skin, it typically fades quickly.

 Once the needle is in place, you may notice a dull, heavy, or mild achy sensation.
 This can vary depending on the area being treated and your individual sensitivity.
 Some points are naturally more sensitive than others, and factors like stress, fatigue, or your menstrual cycle can also affect how treatment feels.